lpiccinelli-eth/UniK3D/README.md

 ## Training

-Please visit the [training README](scripts/README.md) for more information.
+Please visit the [docs/train](docs/train.md) for more information.

 ## Results

+Please visit the [docs/eval](docs/eval.md) for more information about running evaluation..

 ### Metric 3D Estimation
 The metrics is F1 over metric 3D pointcloud (higher is better) on zero-shot evaluation.